Predators captain Fisher retires after 17 seasons in NHL

 He began his career with the Ottawa Senators before getting traded to Nashville in 2011.

-Fisher was named the Predators’ captain in September 2016.
+Fisher was chosen the Predators’ captain in September 2016.
 He had 18 goals and 24 assists last season as Nashville earned its first Western Conference title.